AlphaStream99/airplaneTrackingWithZipkin/README.md

 ![Architecture Diagram](https://github.com/AlphaStream99/airplaneTrackingWithZipkin/blob/main/images/architecture_diagram.png)

 #### Deployment Plan
-We would be using Kubernetes to deploy the differnet microservices and helper-services like Kafka, Zookeeper, etc. In the diagram below, the box represents nodes and all the microservices will be in a 1 node 1 pod way including Zipkin.
+We would run the setup on local machine as well as for learning per se try out Kubernetes as well.
+In Kubernetes we deploy the differnet microservices and helper-services like Kafka, Zookeeper, etc. In the diagram below, the box represents nodes and all the microservices will be in a 1 node 1 pod way including Zipkin.
 Whereas, Kafka, Zookeeper & Schema Registry would make a logical whole and would be kept together in 1 node.

 ![Deployment Diagram](https://github.com/AlphaStream99/airplaneTrackingWithZipkin/blob/main/images/deplyment-diagram.png)